5 Problems With Technology In Classrooms

 The main argument for technology in the classroom is that emerging students should be able to apply classroom concepts to daily life, and a large part of daily life revolves around technology.

 Likewise, even if the student isn’t already technology-savvy, that’s even more of a reason to embrace the skill.
 Understanding technology is becoming more and more important in the workplace and other areas; competing with peers in the 21st-century simply necessitates the need for technological finesse.
-But digital innovations can be a source of problems for schools as well.
+But digital innovations can be a source of challenges for schools as well.

 5 Problems With Technology In Classrooms